coredns/coredns/plugin/kubernetes/README.md

   the query.
 If **[ZONES...]** is omitted, then fallthrough happens for all zones for which the plugin is authoritative.
 If specific zones are listed (for example `in-addr.arpa` and `ip6.arpa`), then only queries for those zones will be subject to fallthrough.
+* `ignoreemptyservice` will turn off the serving of empty or failing services.
+  All empty services queries will result in an NXDOMAIN.

 ## Health